Skip to content

-Long before luxury brands and giant indoor attractions took over, Dubai’s souks were the heart of trade.
-Today, they remain some of the most fascinating places to explore, offering everything from gold and spices to handcrafted perfumes, fabrics, and unique souvenirs.
+Dubai may be famous for its mega malls, but some of the city's most unforgettable shopping experiences are hidden in places that look nothing like them.
+Long before luxury brands and giant indoor attractions took over, the traditional Dubai souks were the heart of trade, and they remain some of the most fascinating places in the city to explore, from gold and spices to handcrafted perfumes, fabrics, and unique souvenirs.

-If your Dubai shopping list only includes malls, you are missing some of the city’s best discoveries.
+If your Dubai shopping list only includes malls, you are missing some of the city's best discoveries.
+Here are six souks worth seeking out.

 Dubai Gold Souk